Skip to main content

 1) Structured Content

-With Drupal you do not just build pages but you create content with typed fields (field types), Drupal handles content in chunks and not blobs, this allows content to be modeled as granularly as desired; this is what it means for content to be structured.
-With structured content, fancy styling and markup can be added at the point of output thereby allowing the content to be stored in the database as clean as possible without necessarily containing CSS (nor depending on CSS) or HTML.
+With Drupal, you do not just build pages, but you create content with typed fields (field types).
+Drupal handles content in chunks and not blobs.
+This allows content to be modeled as granularly as desired; this is what it means for content to be structured.
+With structured content, fancy styling and markup can be added at the point of output, thereby allowing the content to be stored in the database as clean as possible without necessarily containing CSS (nor depending on CSS) or HTML.

 This allows different presentation of the same content using Drupal view modes and Views displays.

-Structured content are reusable content; same content can be reused over and over both internally within the site and externally outside the site.
+Structured content is reusable content; the same content can be reused over and over both internally within the site and externally outside the site.
 External reuse makes for interoperability with other sites, platforms, applications and devices.
 When content is stored in chunks, you will have access to clean web service APIs that make it easier to decouple your website and serve content to native mobile applications, JavaScript (React, AngularJS, Vue.js) front ends, static site generators (Gatsby), IoT devices, in-flight entertainment systems, display devices, voice interfaces, kiosks, other browser applications, and the like.
-You will enjoy added advantage of channel-neutral content.
+You will enjoy the added advantage of channel-neutral content.

 The chunks approach makes your content flexible.
 You will not be restrained by the boundaries of blobs.

-2) Some Really Really Powerful Functionalities
+2) Some Really, Really Powerful Functionalities

 3) The Drupal API, Modules, Hooks, Events and the Plugin System